Open House Festival

 The Foundry’s new roof is a defining feature of the repurposed building.
 Retaining the tall chimney and much of the historic fabric has ensured that the past remains present while the replacement roof with a form that references the building’s industrial past has given the building a distinctive contemporary feature for the future.

-Artwork exhibition
+Artwork Exhibition

 Online presence